sjasseldonk/Deepfake-Detection/README.md

 For more information, consult full master paper here that has been submitted for the degree of Master of Science in Data Science & Society.

+## Project structuur
+If you want to clone this repo, you should add the data into the following folders...

 ## Results
 The figure below shows the Area Under the ROC Curve when using the different frame selection methods for the proposed and baseline CNN-LSTM model on the Celeb-DF Test Set.